-Quickstart: Deploy Azure Bastion in a virtual network using an ARM template
+Quickstart: Deploy Azure Bastion to a virtual network by using an ARM template

-This quickstart describes how to use Azure Bastion template to deploy to a virtual network.
+This quickstart describes how to use an Azure Resource Manager template (ARM template) to deploy Azure Bastion to a virtual network.

 An ARM template is a JavaScript Object Notation (JSON) file that defines the infrastructure and configuration for your project.
 The template uses declarative syntax.
 In declarative syntax, you describe your intended deployment without writing the sequence of programming commands to create the deployment.

-If your environment meets the prerequisites and you're familiar with using ARM templates, select the Deploy to Azure button.
-The template will open in the Azure portal.
+If your environment meets the prerequisites and you're familiar with using ARM templates, select the following Deploy to Azure button.
+The template opens in the Azure portal.

 Prerequisites